adrybakov/rad-tools/docs/source/user-guide/module/spinham/hamiltonian.rst

     >>> # Saves the hamiltonian into the file "hamiltonian.txt"
     >>> hamiltonian.dump_txt("hamiltonian.txt") # doctest: +SKIP

+The format of the file is inspired by the output files of the |TB2J|_ code.
+Isotropic exchange is always written.
+DMI, full matrix and symmetric anisotropic exchange can be removed from the output.

 It can be serialized with :py:meth:`.SpinHamiltonian.dump_pickle` method.

 .. doctest::